Governor Babatunde Raji Fashola over

 omoluwabi spirit, the Yoruba are also a lion-hearted people- we are slow to anger but irresistible in battle.

 We are as constant as the northern star even though we are accommodating and generous.
-I have immense
+I have

 respect for Fashola and I happen to have a soft spot for him but I believe that his behaviour is a clear u-turn